11 Best Movies of the 1950s

 7. Billy Wilder – Some Like It Hot (1959)

-This brilliant farce is often hailed the greatest comedy ever made, and while I do not agree, thinking ‘Tootsie’ (1982) and ‘Sideways’ (2004) have surpassed it, it is still a hugely enjoyable well acted and deeply funny film.
+This brilliant farce is often hailed the greatest comedy ever made, and while I do not agree, thinking ‘Tootsie’ (1982) and ‘Sideways’ (2004) have surpassed it, it is still a hugely enjoyable well, well-acted, and deeply funny film.
 Another example of Wilder’s remarkable versatility as a filmmaker, being able to move easily from drama to comedy, it is one reason he is considered one of the best ever.
-Two musicians, portrayed by Jack Lemmon and Tony Curtis, witness a mass killing, and disguised as women, join an all girl orchestra and hit the road knowing the mob is in hot pursuit.
+Two musicians, portrayed by Jack Lemmon and Tony Curtis, witness a mass killing, and disguised as women, join an all-girl orchestra and hit the road, knowing the mob is in hot pursuit.
 They encounter Sugar (Marilyn Monroe) and both fall for her, however it is Curtis she falls for, eventually discovering his secret.
 Lemmon is romanced by an obscenely wealthy man, who when told his true love is a man, reacts “nobody’s perfect”.
 Very funny, with a lovely, luminous performance from Monroe and two superb performances from Curtis and Lemmon.
 If anyone doubts that Monroe had talent, watch this and see how the camera loved her and she loved it.

 She was sex incarnate on the screen.
 Joe E. Brown is droll and perfect as the rich man who does not care if his love is a man…he is in love.
-The film challenged the ratings board with its gentle suggestion of homosexuality, and was partly responsible for its demise.
+The film challenged the ratings board with its gentle suggestion of homosexuality and was partly responsible for its demise.
 Superbly directed and written.

 6. George Stevens – Shane (1953)